jmschp/mosh-ultimate-git-course/04 Branching (76m)/08- Fast-forward Merges.md

 It is possible to disable fast-forward merges, that way all mergers Git performs will be non fast-forward, even if it is possible to have a fast forward merge.

-1. Disable for a single repository: `git config ff no`
+1. Disable for a single repository: `git config merge.ff false`
-2. Disable globally `git config --global ff no`
+2. Disable globally `git config --global merge.ff false`